An adventurous trip for families and nature lovers of all ages.

 How do I go about booking my holiday to Costa Rica with Archipelago Choice?

-We offer two options, either book one of our Best of Holidays as they are on the website.
-Alternatively, many people choose the bespoke approach where we have an insightful conversation and create a personalised itinerary that gives you the unique holiday experience you’re looking for.
+You can either book one of our Best of Holidays directly as they appear on our website, or choose the bespoke approach as most clients do, where we have an insightful conversation and create a personalised itinerary that will give you the unique holiday experience you’re looking for.

 How far in advance should I book my trip to Costa Rica?